-“Stealth TDI” is the online screen name that has stuck with me the best and longest.
-I earned that moniker because of my conservative styling goals.
+“Stealth TDI” is the online screen name that I earned because of my conservative styling goals during 20 years of driving TDIs.
 I don’t like anything eye-catching on my car; I like to hide my modifications.
-Although I eventually mounted somewhat flashy wheels on my Mk3 (see photo), almost no one can tell that this old car has an extra 50 whp and 150 lb-ft, tuned suspension, upgraded lighting, an upgraded stereo system, and a hidden communications suite.
+Although I eventually mounted somewhat flashy wheels on my Mk3 (see photo), almost no one could tell that this old car had an extra 50 whp and 150 lb-ft, tuned suspension, upgraded lighting, an upgraded stereo system, and a hidden communications suite.
 It served as a commuter, a travel/vacation car, a weekend racer (autocross), and my workhorse with racks/trailer almost non-stop for its first 16 years and 450,000 miles.
-These days, it’s a driveway queen and waiting for some work.

-Featuring a GTI on a site that’s had a diesel-only bias for nearly two decades seems unjust.
-Since I expect to do execute the same tuning/styling plan with my GTI as with my TDIs, I decided to register “StealthGTI.com” and see how it goes.
-This site will not feature flashy wheels, vinyl graphics, wings, “stretch,” “moar low,” “hella flush,” “camber,” or hardly any of the other things today’s “cool kids” find appealing.
-My efforts will be toward making the car a better, more enjoyable commuter and road trip machine that can carry friends/cargo, pull a trailer, and blast over railroad tracks, potholes and rough roads with reckless abandon.
-I prefer function over form, so I do not pursue “cool-status.”
+Featuring a GTI on a site that had a diesel-only bias for nearly two decades seemed unjust.
+I decided to register StealthGTI.com since I expected to do execute the same tuning/styling plan with My GTI.
+This site will not feature flashy wheels, vinyl graphics, wings, “stretch,” “moar low,” “hella flush,” “camber,” or hardly any of the other trendy things today’s cool kids find appealing.
+My efforts will be toward making the car a better, more enjoyable commuter and road trip machine that can carry friends/cargo, pull a trailer, and blast over railroad tracks and rough roads with reckless abandon.
+I prefer function over form.
+So, I do not pursue “cool-status.”